bandprotocol/simple-twitter-tip-bot/backend/README.md

 ### Twitter API key Config

-First, you have to get the twitter api from [Twitter Developer](https://developer.twitter.com/en).
+ฺBefore running the server, you have to get the twitter api from [Twitter Developer](https://developer.twitter.com/en).
 After that, filiing the api to `config.py`.

 The RPC_URL can be changed to any RPC in BandChain, in the example we are using GuanYu Testnet.